ClaraMy/chat-room/README.md

 ### V3.0 (coming soon)
 New features :
-- Choose a sound for the alarm among 10 differents
+- Choose a sound from 10 different ones for the alarm
 - Do not disturb

 ## Do you need help?